Welcome to the Holden Retirees Club website.

 Calling old Newsletters and Holden magazines!!

-The Newsletter Archive page has all issues back to and including mid-1998, plus one issue from 1996.
-But we have run out of sources for earlier newsletters!
+The Newsletter Archive page has issues back to and including 1994, except for some issues from 1998, 1997 and 1995.
+But we have run out of sources for the missing and earlier newsletters!

-If you have a copy of any of the earlier newsletters or magazines, please contact Neil Pogson at .
+If you have a copy of any of the missing or earlier newsletters or magazines, please contact Neil Pogson at .

 To read the newsletters, go to the link "Newsletters" in the Memories drop down menu, or click here.